cultureandempire/cultureandempire.github.io/README.md

 As we look at the world, we see that the better the natural transport systems and hinterlands, the larger the population concentrations and the wealthier the society, and the more the bakers and bureaucrats dominate society.
 In [Asia](http://www.zum.de/whkmla/histatlas/asia/haxasia.html), Europe, America, and Africa, the most "developed" societies have always grown up around water, and the most "primitive" societies have always been the most distant from water.
 Compare Uzbekistan to Sweden, Texas to San Francisco, Chad to Uganda, Tibet to Taiwan.

 The apparent exceptions prove the general rule.
 Switzerland is land-locked, nonetheless it derived great wealth from its position on the Rhine, its internal lakes, and as a crossing point for Alpine trade.

-In fourteenth century Africa, the empire of Mali controlled cross-Saharan trade in salt and gold carried on camels, or "ships of the desert."
-It became so wealthy that when its king, Mansa Musa, traveled to Mecca, he spent so much gold that [the price of the metal was depressed for a decade](https://en.wikipedia.org/wiki/Musa_I_of_Mali).
-Post-genocide Rwanda has a booming middle class and economy.
+In fourteenth century Africa, the Manden Kurufaba empire of Mali controlled cross-Saharan trade in salt and gold carried on camels, or "ships of the desert."
+The Manden Kurufaba became so wealthy that when its king, Mansa Musa, traveled to Mecca, he spent so much gold that [the price of the metal was depressed for a decade](https://en.wikipedia.org/wiki/Musa_I_of_Mali).

+Post-genocide Rwanda, another exception, has a booming middle class and economy.
 There, it seems to be driven by the determination of the elites to never again allow such a horror to occur, with help from China and the US, and pillage from Congo-Kinshasa.

 Northern civilization started in what is now Syria and Iraq, and spread east out to India, and west to [the Mediterranean basin](https://en.wikipedia.org/wiki/History_of_the_Mediterranean_region).
 Without exception, the Mediterranean states, from prehistory until modern times, were based on maritime trade fed by major rivers and based around major cities.